Bulgari: Shops

 Bulgari has about 300 stores.
 The largest is the 10-storey Bulgari Ginza Tower in Tokyo, 940 m2 of retail floor space, including a restaurant and lounge bar.

-North American Bulgari boutiques (41 in the US) and distributors are found in Bal Harbour, Beverly Hills, Cabo San Lucas, Chicago, Costa Mesa, Honolulu, Houston, King of Prussia, Las Vegas (4 stores), Los Angeles, New York, Mexico City, Montreal, Orlando, Palm Beach, San Antonio, San Francisco, San Jose, San Juan, The Mall at Short Hills, Scottsdale, Toronto, Vail and Washington D.C.
+North American Bulgari boutiques and distributors are found in Aruba, Bahamas, Canada, Cayman Islands, Costa Rica, Curaçao, Haiti, Mexico, Puerto Rico, Saint Barthélemy, Turks and Caicos, U.S. Virgin Islands, and the United States of which there 59 locations within the following states: Arizona (1), California (15), Connecticut (1), Florida (9), Georgia (1), Hawaii (1), Illinois (2), Maryland (1), Massachusetts (2), Michigan (1), Nevada (4), New Jersey (3), New York (8), North Dakota (1), Pennsylvania (2), Texas (6), and Washington D.C.
+(1).

 South American Bulgari distributors are found in Bogotá, Lima, Margarita Island, Quito and São Paulo.

 Bulgari Art Award

 The Bulgari Art Award is an annual art award in partnership with the Art Gallery of New South Wales, Sydney, Australia.
 Sponsored by Bulgari, the $50,000 acquisitive cash award plus $30,000 residency in Italy is presented to mid-career Australian artists.